A Comprehensive Hadronic Code Comparison for Active Galactic Nuclei: One-zone blazar emission models

 The simplest model for blazar emission considers an emitting region in the jet moving towards the observer with Doppler factor $\delta$.
 To further simplify the modeling, a spherical geometry (in the jet rest frame) is commonly assumed, with the radius $R$ as its only parameter.
-To explain blazar emission two additional ingredients are needed: the magnetic field strength $B^\prime$\footnote{From this point on, primed quantities are given in the reference frame of the emitting region, unprimed quantities are given in the reference frame of the observer.} in the emission region, and a population of relativistic particles.
+To explain blazar emission two additional ingredients are needed: the magnetic field strength $B$ in the emission region, and a population of relativistic particles.
 As discussed above, in the radio band the synchrotron emission is absorbed due to synchrotron self-absorption, and emission from this single region in the jet cannot reproduce radio observations.
 Therefore, \textit{one-zone} blazar models consider a single zone in the jet for producing the observed SED, with the notable exception of the radio that is treated as an upper flux limit in the fit.
 It is important to underline that the theoretical framework behind one-zone models is not that there is a single, immutable, radiating sphere of plasma in the jet, but rather that, at any given moment, the blazar SED is \textit{dominated} by the emission from one zone.
 In their simplicity, one-zone models have been successful in explaining the emission from blazars, both for the broad-band SEDs, and for the time variability and multi-wavelength correlations.
-Exceptions exist, and in particular the detection of objects with unusual SEDs, orphan flares \citep[eruptions seen only in a limited energy band, see e.g.][]{Krawczynski04}, or the observations of peculiar multi-wavelength correlations~\citep[e.g.][]{2020ApJS..248...29A}, often result in extensions towards multi-zone emission scenarios \citep[e.g.][]{2022PhRvD.105b3005W}.
+Exceptions exist, and in particular the detection of objects with unusual SEDs, orphan flares \citep[eruptions seen only in a limited energy band, see e.g.][]{Krawczynski04}, or the observations of peculiar multi-wavelength correlations~\citep[e.g.][]{2020ApJS..248...29A}, often result in extensions towards multi-zone emission scenarios \citep[e.g.][]{2022PhRvD.105b3005W}. \\